Burglary - Florida Statute 810.02 | West Palm Beach Criminal Lawyer

 Burglary can be punished as a first-degree felony, punishable up to life in prison, when the defendant makes an assault or battery on someone, becomes armed inside with a deadly weapon or explosive, or causes damage to the structure or dwelling for more than $1,000 or for using a vehicle to cause damage.
 If you are committing burglary with a weapon or firearm, you could face a 10 year mandatory sentence for just the possession.

 The crime of burglary is a serious crime.
 Call today if you or a loved one have been arrested and charged with burglary.
-You can schedule a free 15 minute case strategy with our West Palm Beach Burglary Defense Attorneys to discuss the facts of your case.
+You can schedule a 5 minute free consultation with our West Palm Beach Burglary Defense Attorneys to discuss the facts of your case.
 Our attorneys will take the information that you give us and create a tailored defense for your case.
 We will find out what evidence the prosecutor has against you and what any witnesses or police officers observed.
 We will aggressively defend your case all the way to trial, if needed.

 Sometimes cases cannot be won.
 For Example, there is a video of you burglarizing a house, the police use your cell phone to triangulate your position inside the victim’s home, and a neighbor gets the license plate of your getaway vehicle and your description.
 Now once arrested by police you give a full confession.
 Our West Palm Beach Burglary Defense Attorneys still don’t give up but will continue to negotiate to get you the best outcome possible to your case.
 We will create a mitigation package to try and persuade the prosecutor and judge to reduce your charges or reduce your sentence.
 Know that in whatever situation you are in, we will fight for you.
 Call today!